 Impacts from off-road vehicle use on public lands can be harmful.
 They can compact soils, trample native vegetation, spread exotic weeds, increase erosion and run-off, degrade fish and wildlife habitat, effect recovery of threatened and endangered species, increase noise and sound pollution and harm cultural resources.
 Off-road vehicles can also create illegal “trails” and further impact areas that were never designated for ORV use in the first place.
 Until recently, agencies permitted ORV cross-country travel!

 Agencies currently lack the funding and the staff to monitor trails open and/or closed to four-wheelers, motorcycles and snowmobiles.
 Many times enforcement does not take place where violations have occurred.
 To the Forest Service’s credit, they do respond to citizen complaints about potential violations, including those filed by FOC.
 Our membership and staff have reported illegal ORV trespassing in both the Gospel-Hump Wilderness and Selway-Bitterroot Wilderness.

 Lastly, the use of off-road vehicles in important roadless areas on federal public lands, including the Clearwater and Nez Perce National Forest, potentially hinders the ability to designate these irreplaceable areas as Wilderness.
 Places like Meadow Creek Roadless Area, Weitas Creek Roadless Area, Fish & Hungery Roadless Area are threatened with ORV abuse.
 Our public lands, particularly roadless areas, should not be motorized amusement parks!

 Judge declares Clearwater National Forest Travel Plan illegal – March 2015.

-Thrillcraft – The Environmental Consequences of Motorized Recreation is an excellent resource to learn more about this topic.
+Thrillcraft – The Environmental Consequences of Motorized Recreation is an excellent resource to learn more about off-road vehicle abuse.